Fabxx/PhysXCalc/README.md

 Current available option:
 Vector Operations all in one: Module, atan, tetha, scalar/vectorial product.

-# THIS PROGRAM IS PROVIDED AS IS AND IT MAY NOT WORK UNDER ALL THE SITUATIONS, THIS PROGRAM IS DISTRIBUTED UNDER GNU GENERAL PUBLIC LICENSE V3.
+# USAGE

 # CONTRIBUTIONS

 If you want to contribute to this project, you can simply fork this source, a makefile has been provided and tested on vs code, may work on other IDE's as well.
 If you find any bugs please report them on the issue tracker.
 If you want to implement a feature, doa  pull request.

-# Copyright 2022 Prox-y.
+# Copyright 2022 Prox-y

+# THIS PROGRAM IS PROVIDED AS IS AND IT MAY NOT WORK UNDER ALL THE SITUATIONS, THIS PROGRAM IS DISTRIBUTED UNDER GNU GENERAL PUBLIC LICENSE V3.

 ![](logo.png)